 Here’s my list of favorites in no particular order

-- Safety Bar Front Squat: The SSB Front Squat is a variation that I love to test every 12 weeks.
+- Safety Bar Box Squat: The SSB Front Squat is a variation that I love to test every 12 weeks.
 This variation if perfect for those that are lacking quadriceps strength and may not have a great front rack position.
 Your SSB Front Squat and Front Squat numbers will be comparable.
+These can also be used for dynamic effort work quite effectively (as shown.)

 - 1 1/4 Front or Back Squat: I think it’s safe to say there aren’t many people that don’t want to add size to their legs and we know that if we add time-under-tension, we can effectively increase the length of our sets, thus inducing muscular hypertrophy.
 Adding a 1/4 rep to each rep will increase the length of each set as well as reinforce proper positioning with our squat pattern.
 Depending on your goals, I’d recommend performing these for sets that last somewhere around 30-40s in length.
 For the general population, this variation can add much-needed hypertrophy but also reinforce positioning.